Schedule Your Estate Planning Consultation OR "Don't Go Broke" Strategy Session 404-549-5001

 This comes up so frequently because Georgia is a filial responsibility state.
 This is a name given to laws that make third parties (usually adult children) responsible for support for indigent family members.
 Note that it doesn’t specify parents only.

-Even though these Filial Responsibility Laws are on the books in Georgia, they have no teeth and are rarely, if ever enforced.
+Sure, Filial Responsibility Laws are on the books in Georgia.
+Yet, they have no teeth and are rarely, if ever enforced.

-These laws are based on English “poor laws” from the 16th Century.
-Many states, including Georgia, have these laws on the books.
+These laws trace back to English “poor laws” from the 16th century.
+Many states, including Georgia, still have versions of these laws today.

 If you have further questions about establishing an estate plan, give our office a call at 404-370-0696.